 That section is often quoted by later games, and it sparks what I can only call a philosophical debate between Ansem and Sora that’s going to carry us to the end of the game.
 Sora counters that “The heart may be weak.
 And sometimes it may even give in.
 But I’ve learned that deep down, there’s a light that never goes out!”
 Ansem insists to the contrary, that “every heart [must] return to darkness!” and the first fight begins.
 We’ll return to these ideas later in the sequence.

-Ansem summons up a humanoid Heartless at this point that the fandom knows unofficially as “Ansem’s Guardian.”
+Ansem summons up a humanoid Heartless at this point, one that the fandom knows unofficially as “Ansem’s Guardian.”
 Ansem’s Guardian strongly resembles a Pureblood Heartless: purple-black, four head tentacles instead of the two on Darkballs and Neoshadows and the mane on Darksides, some sort of back spines, and a heart-shape gap in its stomach.
 It lacks legs or a tail, as it spawns from Ansem as though a sentient shadow (though if you want to get technical, it has something like Genie’s tail that fades away rather than reaching a point).
 The Guardian is bound about its body and mouth with cords.

 The only real dangerous attack here is when Ansem sends the Guardian after Sora.
 While you can dodge this, I’ve never found a consistent way to get out of the way.
-Once you’ve been tagged, the Guardian will intermittently lock Sora’s Attack command to “Freeze” and unlike the Unknown’s “Shock” command, a question mark shows up above your head to warn you.
+Once you’ve been tagged, the Guardian will intermittently replace Sora’s Attack command to “Freeze” and unlike the Unknown’s “Shock” command, a question mark shows up above your head to warn you.
 If you hit “Freeze,” the Guardian will pin Sora in place, and Ansem tends to attack Sora once he’s been pinned, so that’s going to hurt.
 There’s no “Release” command like in the fight against the Unknown: you have to wait for the Guardian to leave on its own.

 Hacking the game has suggested there was going to be a battle with Riku-Ansem around this point in the game.
 A prototype room for the fight still exists in the data.
 I bring this up because there’s another minor problem with this battle: you often get snagged on the shitty, quickly prepared terrain of the contorted Destiny Islands.
 Not to forget that flying glitch I mentioned a few paragraphs back!
-It feels like they did the hit detection for this arena in under an hour, and as narrative appropriate as this arena may be, as a combat arena it’s terrible!
+It feels like they did the collision data for this arena in under an hour, and as narrative appropriate as this arena may be, as a combat arena it’s terrible!
 I can’t help but wonder if they added this arena at the last minute to replace the cut one.

 As to the “cut” Riku fight itself, I always figured this rumoured “fourth” Riku fight was actually the fight you already did in Hollow Bastion, and that the fight in Hollow Bastion was supposed to be easier or non-existent.
 After all, not only was the Hollow Bastion fight too hard (and set to the music of the final boss), but it came after two other boss fights and would have felt crowded even if it hadn’t been legendarily difficult!
 But I could easily be wrong, I’ve never even seen the interview explaining the cut Riku fight to begin with.